Marco-Scherzer/Desktop-OAuth-SendFolder/README.md

 ## Receiver Address : fahrservice.1@gmail.com

 ## New files added to the 'Outgoing Things' folder on your Desktop
-## and will be automatically sent via email.
+## will be automatically sent via email.
 ## After sending, they will be moved to the 'Sent Things' folder.